avan2s/my-example-lib/README.md

 # build ci publish example library

-This example projects is based on the following video: https://www.youtube.com/watch?v=aKTSC4D1GL8&list=PLEBCKcboIbaC7NeJ_C8kXjafGoI6_RAQI&index=30&t=6028s and uses `tsup` for building the project.
+This example project shows how to deploy a library and publish it.
+It uses pnpm changesets and `tsup` for building the project.

 ## Steps